Ungter/ask-me-lee/README.md

 1. Clone the repository.
 2. Install the required dependencies by running `npm install openai discordjs axios`.
-3. Add your Discord bot token, and OpenAI API key to it.
+3. Add your Discord bot token, and OpenAI API key inside the files where it says "ENTER YOUR xxx HERE".
 4. Run the bot by running `node index.js`.

 ### Usage